Chapter 1: Early Humans- Prehistory

 Loom turns thread into cloth

-Neolithic People developed more complex governments
+Neolithic People developed more complex governments and religions

 Government formed army to protect settlements from intruders